 Winter is the perfect time to belly up to the bar at one of Fairfax County's craft breweries.
 Reason number one is that you need to figure out what brews you like before spring gets here so you can plan your growler getaways for picnic and grilling season.
 Reason number two is that the breweries here make really good beer.
 Like award winning beer.
-Fairfax County has 11 breweries and there's dozens more within a short drive in the surrounding jurisdictions.
+Fairfax County has 8 craft breweries for you to find your perfect elixir for the winter blues.

 5. Take Flight